-Supply Change researched and analyzed company sustainability commitments, production and procurement policies, and progress reporting against the common approaches for pursuing ethical supply chains outlined in the Accountability Framework.
+For this analysis, Supply Change researched and analyzed company sustainability commitments, production and procurement policies, and progress reporting against the common approaches for pursuing ethical supply chains outlined in the Accountability Framework.
+The report examines the activities of 65 of the world's largest chocolate manufacturers, candy companies, and cocoa exporters, with a focus on those sourcing from Ghana and Côte d'Ivoire, the top two cocoa producing countries.
+These companies included all 33 cocoa buyer signatories to the Cocoa and Forest initiative (CFI), which together trades, sources, or uses up to 85 percent of cocoa globally.9 Through this initiative, the 33 major cocoa and chocolate companies are working with NGOs and the governments of Cote d'Ivoire and Ghana to eliminate cocoa-driven deforestation.
+Many of the CFI signatories released annual updates on their achievements in May 2021, which have a bearing on transparency in the cocoa industry.
+See Box 1 for more information on the CFI.

-The report examines the activities of 69 of the world's largest chocolate manufacturers, candy companies, and cocoa exporters, with a focus on those sourcing from Ghana and Côte d'Ivoire, the top two cocoa producing countries.
-These companies included most of the corporate signatories to the Cocoa and Forest initiative (CFI) (25 out of 35), which together trades, sources, or uses up to 85 percent of cocoa globally.9 For each company, Supply Change reviewed all publicly available commitment data and information sources from 2017 to 2020 that are company-managed (e.g., websites, commodity-specific dashboards, sustainability reports) to identify key components of implementation of no-deforestation commitments and policies, specifically on the companies' use of risk assessments, supply chain mapping and traceability, management of non-compliant suppliers, and monitoring practices.
+For each company, Supply Change reviewed all publicly available commitment data and information sources from 2017 to 2020 that are company-managed (e.g., websites, commodity-specific dashboards, sustainability reports)10 to identify key components of implementation of no-deforestation commitments and policies, specifically on the companies' use of risk assessments, supply chain mapping and traceability, management of non-compliant suppliers, and monitoring practices.

-&lt;sup>7 World Bank Group.
-Cote d'Ivoire Economic Update: Executive Summary (English).
+$^{^7}$ World Bank Group.
+Cote d'Ivoire Economic Update: Executive Summary (English.
 Washington, D.C.
 2019.